-Alma Gracic will be joining Carolina University in the Patterson School of Businesses as Assistant Professor of Business in Summer 2020.
-She is graduating with a PhD in Economics from the University of Miami.
+Dr. Gracic is an Assistant Professor of Business in the Patterson School of Business at Carolina University.
+She graduated with a PhD in Economics from the University of Miami in Summer 2020.
 Her applied econometric research at the University of Miami focused on the effects of social networks on behavioral economics and financial markets, using self-designed innovative methods of big data analytics and predictive modeling.
 She served as an academic mentor, instructor, and a teaching assistant for undergraduate and graduate level economics courses.

 "News Sentiment and Network Eﬀects"